coastalgit/flight-plan/examples/ai-refs/cursor.md

 **Dependencies:** None (standalone)

 **Key Files to Read:**
-- solution-prd-v1.md - Overall requirements
+- solution-prd-v1.md - Overall solution requirements
-- .flight-plan/current.md - Current progress
+- project-rules.md - How to work in this project
-- .flight-plan/requirements.md - What to build
+- .flight-plan/current.md - Current phase and progress
-- .flight-plan/implementation.md - How to build
+- project-prd.md - Project requirements and implementation

 ---